Sushmitha-S21/SQL-LeetCode-Practice/README.md

 ## **Current Plans**
 - Try and Solve as many as problems possible with optimised codes.
 - Expand my skills and become a better person everyday.

----

-## **Contributions**
-Contributions are more than welcome!
-Found a better solution?
-Want to add a new problem?
-Let’s collaborate!
-Feel free to create a pull request or open an issue with your suggestions.

 ## **Contact**
 Got Feedback, or just want to connect?
 Reach out—I’d love to hear from you!